moellpau/feodo-analytics/README.md

 # Big Data Analytics

 Paula - hello world
-Eric - We all are Datascientist v2
+Eric - We all are Datascientist v2 testo

 ## Getting started